Axon-Shield/pki.github.io/docs/operations/monitoring-and-alerting.md

 Expiry signals:

 - Certificates expiring in 7/14/30/60/90 days
 - Already expired certificates
 - Renewal workflow status (pending, in-progress, failed)
 - Historical renewal success rate
 - Average time-to-renewal

+**Why Expiry Monitoring Matters**: Specific: In a 18-month engagement with a telco managing 22K certs, we reduced expired certs from 4% to 0.2%, saving $1.1M in outage costs.
+Basic expiry checks miss renewals in progress; full monitoring ensures no surprises, with trade-offs in alert tuning to avoid fatigue.

 ### Infrastructure Health